ricebear-org/ricebear-org.github.io/discord.md

 ### Other Roles

 There are also **self and organization** roles.
 Organizations with their own role can have dedicated text/voice channels that only their members can join.
-These roles, listed on #org-list, can be joined by Ring 3 (and above) members through #org-list reactions.
+These roles, listed on `#org-list`, can be joined by Ring 3 (and above) members through #org-list reactions.
 Publically available roles are colored orange, private organization roles are colored yellow, and inactive organization roles are colored dark orange.

 **Bot** and **3rd Party Bot** (and related) roles are reserved for bots only.